Before you start, review your monitoring objectives for the report server.

 Maintain the lowest possible number of applications, transactions, and tiers, and make their definitions simple.

 The number of business hierarchy definitions is also important in memory allocation and usage.
-Keep this number at a reasonable level, particularly because the NAM Server has no built-in limits for the number of reporting groups.
-Also, a high number of complex rules in a single definition can affect the performance of database-run reports such as reporting group charts or DMI reports that use it as a dimension.
+Also, a high number of complex rules in a single definition can affect the performance of database-run reports or DMI reports that use it as a dimension.
 There are no limits on how many applications, transactions, or tiers can be kept in the system, but it should not be in the hundreds.

 Maintain the lowest possible number of operation names (URLs/queries) and servers.